-Design practices engaging with the construction of very energy-efficient building skins were the first to reveal the shift away from brick as a façade material of choice, since the introduction of EPB in 2006.
-In 2014 BLAF debunked this shift as a pragmatic choice to tackle the increasing complexity of the cavity wall system, rather than as a positive choice in favor of other materials.
+In 2014 BLAF debunked this shift away from facing bricks as a facade material of choice as a pragmatic choice to tackle the increasing complexity of the cavity wall system, rather than as a positive choice in favor of other materials.
 The book "Passive + Architecture" from 2015, heralding the introduction of the Brussels Region Passive House Standard by displaying good practices, contained no more than one brick faced building: the dnA house.

-From a background in the design of timber frame con-

-structions, and in design according to the passive house principles -not the standard-, BLAF have extensively explored, through practice, variations on construction methods for 'sustainable' architecture, since 2003.
+From a background in the design of timber frame constructions, and in design according to the passive house principles -not the standard-, BLAF have extensively explored, through practice, variations on construction methods for 'sustainable' architecture, since 2003.